-

 - 2017: With group participation, we lead and achieve the Top100 designation as a Green Destination for Lake Tota by the Dutch organization Green Destinations.
 Together with Oscar Romel Rojas of the Pueblito Antiguo Nature Reserve, in Portugal we received this important award that recognizes our efforts and progress towards sustainability.

-- 2017: Our current NGO logo goes live.
+- 2017: Our current NGO logo goes live with no more mixes.

 - 2017: We enter Land-Art activities in Lake Tota as a potential educational tool.